MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-dimensions.md

 When a customer raises a request through a channel such as voice, messaging, or chat, a conversation is created.
 A conversation represents an entire end-to-end interaction with a customer.
 A conversation can also be created when an agent calls a customer.
 A conversation typically originates in a workstream on a specific channel.
 It's then routed to a queue, based on your organizational rule settings.
 A conversation entity holds metrics about your customer's experience with the contact center.
 These metrics include the current status, wait time, handle time, and current customer sentiment.

 A conversation can end during a single session, or it can extend to multiple sessions.
 A session is created when the system identifies an agent to work on a conversation.
 New sessions are created for different reasons.
 For example, a conversation might be transferred to a different queue, or an agent might reject a conversation request or let it time out.
 From this entity, you can get KPIs and metrics that describe queue performance and agent performance.
-Examples include the number of requests that landed in a queue, the number of requests that were rejected by agents, and agent handle time.
+Examples include the number of requests that landed in a queue, the number of requests that agents rejected, and agent handle time.

 The workflow in the following diagram represents a single conversation where multiple sessions are created.
 The first session is created when the conversation is created and assigned to a bot.
 When the bot escalates the conversation to a human agent, the second session is created, and the first session is automatically closed.
 In the second session, the system identifies and assigns the best agent to work on the customer request.
 If that agent rejects the request, a new session is created, and the process of identifying another agent begins.